jafermarq/ray/doc/source/serve/configure-serve-deployment.md

 (serve-configure-deployment)=

-# Configuring a Ray Serve deployment
+# Configure a Ray Serve deployment

 These are all the properties available on a Ray Serve deployment.
 This is also available in the [API reference](../serve/api/doc/ray.serve.deployment_decorator.rst)